abdulalikhan/PhishPipeline/README.md

 A custom phishing site and message generator with deployment support.

+## Disclaimer
+PhishPipeline was developed as part of an Ethical Hacking course and is intended for educational purposes only.
+It demonstrates how modern phishing attacks can be automated using Generative AI including the use of Large Language Models (LLMs) like Cohere to create highly convincing bait messages.

+PhishPipeline is designed to help cybersecurity professionals understand the potential dangers of AI-driven phishing attacks and improve defenses against them.
+It should only be used in controlled environments, such as penetration testing or training scenarios, with explicit permission from all involved parties.

 ## About
 Recently published threat reports indicate that phishing attacks have become more rampant in recent times.
 There has also been a dramatic shift from generic, bulk phishing attacks to more sophisticated, targeted phishing attacks.